calooper/EventTrackerProject/README.md

 biggest trouble came from trying to debug the value of variables being passed around.

+Angular seemed much more familiar than JavaScript.
+However, having the correct imports with their correct associated paths gave me some trouble, but I was able to figure that portion out thanks to stack overflow.

 ### Stretch Goals
 I did not use any custom queries for this project, but as we move forward to next week's homework and keep building on this project, there might be a need to implement any custom queries.

 I would like to make this a fully responsive app that I could use to track my intermittent fasting from my phone.